weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueDeadLetteredMessages.md

 > **countMessages**(`queue`, `cb`): `void`

-Counts the total number of audited dead-lettered messages in the queue.
+Counts the total number of messages in the queue.

 #### Parameters